uBizzy/koseven/system/guide/ko7/conventions.md

 # Conventions and Coding Style

-It is encouraged that you follow KO7's coding style.
+It is encouraged that you follow Koseven's coding style.
 This makes code more readable and allows for easier code sharing and contributing.

 ## Class Names and File Location

-Class names in KO7 follow a strict convention to facilitate [autoloading](autoloading).
+Class names in Koseven follow a strict convention to facilitate [autoloading](autoloading).
 Class names should have uppercase first letters with underscores to separate words.
 Underscores are significant as they directly reflect the file location in the filesystem.

 The following conventions apply: